 - 3 ½ cups Coles gluten free Self Raising flour

 - 1 cup Lemonade

 - Small pinch sea salt

 Quick Blueberry Jam

-Step 4.
-To Serve, cut a warm scone in half and top with coconut yoghurt and a spoon of the bluberry jam.
+- To Serve, cut a warm scone in half and top with coconut yoghurt and a spoon of the blueberry jam.